 1 fluorescent lamp – 60 lumens/watt

 1 light bulb – 17 lumens/watt

 The maximum value of lumens per watt is 683 and occurs at 555 nm wavelength, which is green.
-For other monochromatic wavelengths, the lightning efficacy is reduced by a factor according to the sensitivity curve of eye (Pic.
+For other monochromatic wavelengths, the lightning efficacy is reduced by a factor according to the sensitivity curve of an eye (Pic.
 4).
 For instance, at the wavelength of the helium-neon laser at 633nm, the sensitivity of the eye is only 23,5% (Murphy, 2011).
-In this case the peak will be at 160 lm/W.
+In this case, the peak will be at 160 lm/W.

 – incandescent light bulb – 2%